lps-dot-dev/by-the-pixel-fullstack-challenge/README.md

 - Design patterns
 - This is not a designer test so the frontend does not have to look "good," but of course bonus points if you can make it look appealing.

-## To run the local dev environment:
+## To run the local dev environment

 ### API
 - Navigate to `/api` folder